tilburgsciencehub/website/content/topics/Research-skills/Organization/note-taking/pkms-in-academia.md

 <img src = "../images/one-note-example.png" width="2000">
 </p>

-You can set up OneNote to back up (Synchronize) your notebooks via you Microsoft account, which is essential to fulfil criteria 3 and 4 (Cross-device access and backup).
+You can set up OneNote to back up (Synchronize) your notebooks via your Microsoft account, which is essential to fulfil criteria 3 and 4 (Cross-device access and backup).
 What you should keep in mind though is that uploading information to the cloud and sharing it with another (commercial) party is always a potential privacy concern.
 This fact is amplified by the fact that you will potentially have a lot of sensitive information in your notes, which can be of tremendous value for state actors, advertisers and potentially even criminals.
 So we highly recommend to not take this aspect of your PKMS lighly.
 This should not only involve checking the Privacy Statements but also choose a party that you trust (or mistrust the least.)

 {{% tip %}}
   Backing up your PKMS is a potential privacy nightmare.
 Choose your provider carefully.